stamparm/maltrail/README.md

 ## General

 **Maltrail** is a malicious traffic monitoring system, utilizing publicly available blacklists containing malicious (or generally suspicious) trails (i.e. domain names, URLs and/or IPs), along with static lists compiled from various AV reports and custom user defined lists.
+Also, it has (optional) heuristic mechanisms that can help in discovery of unknown threats.

 ![Reporting tool](http://i.imgur.com/DhWdpmK.png)